CONTACT

 When Financial Instruments or financial services are handled and fall under “Discretionary Investment Business,” which is offered by settlor companies of an investment trust or investment advisers, or the “Investment Advisory Business,” the investors (the customers) who purchase those Financial Instruments or services will write a contract with the settlor companies of the investment trust or the investment advisers that offer the Financial Instruments or services regarding management, purchase, and so forth.
 The actions of a securities company, etc. in this instance are referred to as an intermediary “Agency/Brokerage Services.”

-The number of registered financial instruments business operators engaged in the investment advisory and agency business is 984 as of May 31st, 2017.
+The number of registered financial instruments business operators engaged in the investment advisory and agency business is 990 as of March 31st, 2024.

 4. Investment Management Business